BL-Netzwerktechnik/crispcms/docs/components/license/generate.md

   C -->|Validates| B
 ```

-To generate a license you can either:
+To generate a license, you have two options:

-1. Use CrispCMS built in License Generator
+1. Utilize CrispCMS's built-in License Generator.
-2. Built your own License Generator using a theme
+2. Create your own License Generator using a theme.

 ## Built in License Generator

 ![Generate License](_media/lic2.png)

-The built in license generator can be accessed using the magic url `_license` e.g. `https://example.com/_license`
+The built-in license generator can be accessed via the magic URL `_license`, for example, `https://example.com/_license`

-The following properties are available in a license:
+The generated license includes the following properties:

 | Field Name              | Description                                                      |
 | ----------------------- | ---------------------------------------------------------------- |